infiniflow/infinity/docs/references/http_api_reference.md

 **GET** `/databases/{database_name}/tables/{table_name}/docs`

-Searches data in a specified table.
+Searches for data in a specified table.
+The search can range from a simple vector search, sparse vector search, or full-text search to complex hybrid searches involving reranking methods.

 ### Request